Azure/AzOps/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
-Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Authorized use of Microsoft trademarks or logos are subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
-Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Use of Microsoft trademarks or logos in modified versions of this project must not confuse or imply Microsoft sponsorship.
-Any use of third-party trademarks or logos are subject to those third-party's policies.
+Any use of third-party trademarks or logos is subject to those third-party's policies.